Importing the Debugger

 - Set any required breakpoints in your Python source code.

-- Initiate the debug program from outside Wing IDE, for example with a page load in your web browser, if the program is a web app.
-You should see the status indicator in the lower left of the main Wing IDE window to yellow, red, or green, as described in Debugger Status.
+- Initiate the debug program from outside Wing, for example with a page load in your web browser, if the program is a web app.
+You should see the status indicator in the lower left of the main Wing window to yellow, red, or green, as described in Debugger Status.
 Make sure that you are running the Python interpreter without the -O option.
 The debugger will not work when optimization is turned on.

 - The debugger should stop at the first breakpoint or exception found.
 If no breakpoint or exception is reached, the program will run to completion, or you can use the Pause command in the Debug menu.

 In some cases, you may wish to enable termination of debug processes that were launched from outside of Wing.
 By default, Wing recognizes externally launched processes and disables process termination in these cases unless the Kill Externally Launched preference is enabled.